tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Jul 07 2007

-Grace Hirthe (a 27-year-old White poor high school graduate) entered a church, ready to deliver a speech to religious people.
+Grace Hirthe (a 27-year-old white poor high school graduate) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Grace Hirthe had never preached her views to theists before, and freaked out.
 Grace Hirthe slowly breathed in and out to calm her nerves.
 As Grace Hirthe entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Grace Hirthe used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.